rokibhasansagar/docker_droid-builder/README.md

 ## Run the Container

 Set `TAG` as "bionic" or "focal", according to your specified needs.
+By default, "latest" tag is reserved for "focal" container (Ubuntu 18.04 is too old now).

 ```bash
 docker run --privileged --rm -i \